lucasmaurice/cvo-devops-challenge/README.md

 4. Run `poetry install`
 5. Run `poetry run python ./main.py`

+> **Note**: If you need to be able to see the virtual environment created by Poetry in vscode, you can have the venv in the project folder by running `poetry config virtualenvs.in-project true` before running `poetry install`.
+> Don't forget to add the `.venv` folder to your `.gitignore` file.

 ## During the technical interview

 Be prepared for the pairs review during your technical interview.
 Also expect some additional challenges as we may ask you